KianShepherd/dusk/README.md

 Uses flex as a tokenizer.

-Uses YACC as a parser generator.
+Uses bison as a parser generator.

 ## Installation